fabioantonini/YouTrackMcpClient/README.md

 ## 🚀 Author

-YouTrackLLM is developed by **Fabio**, with LLM support.
+YouTrackLLM is developed by **Fabio**, with AI-assisted support.
-The goal is to provide a lightweight, powerful, and customizable **AI wrapper** for YouTrack.
+The goal is to provide a lightweight, powerful, and extensible **AI-powered interface for YouTrack**.